 Cave Survey and Cartography

-Unless otherwise noted or titled, all courses are held at Hamilton Valley Field Station, located on the border of Mammoth Cave National Park near Bowling Green, Kentucky.
+Unless otherwise noted or titled, all courses are based out of Hamilton Valley Field Station, located on the border of Mammoth Cave National Park near Bowling Green, Kentucky.
+Please see the logistics tab for more information about preparing for your course and stay at Hamilton Valley Field Station.

 Instructor: Dr. Pat Kambesis